An offering at the lotus feet of the divine…..

 Per legend, this ancient temple was built on the advise of Guberan, the Lord of wealth.
 Lord Aadhivaraha Perumal is seen in sitting posture with Thayaar.
 The upper tier of the temple’s vimanam also has a shrine of Perumal in reclining posture and it is opened only on the day of Vaikunta ekadesi.

-Sastha preethi festival here is one of the most ancient and vibrant ones to be witnessed by the Ayyappa devotees atleast once.
+Sastha preethi festival here is one of the most ancient and vibrant one to be witnessed by the Ayyappa devotees atleast once in lifetime.

 The temple of Sri Porsadayachi and Sri Sadaiyudaiyar Sastha is situated right in the middle of paddy fields.
 It is not a temple built according to the Agama sastras.
 There is no flag mast or prakarams.
 No utsavam is performed or festival celebrated but has a moving tale behind its origin.
 When a brahmin was taking his daughter home for delivery, she gave birth to a child here helped by Sastha Himself playing the role of a harijan midwife.

-Ambasamudram, the second biggest town of Tirunelveli District lies 36 kms West of Tirunelveli and 4 kms West of Kallidaikurichi.
+Ambasamudram, the second biggest town of Thirunelveli District lies 36 kms West of Thirunelveli and 4 kms West of Kallidaikurichi.
 As Mother of Kasinatha Swamy is all merciful like an ocean, the place is named as Amba (Mother) Samudram (ocean).

 1) Sri Kasinatha Swamy Shiva temple